 Cut turf strips to size using an edger.
 Then tamp down the edges of adjacent strips with the flat edge of a garden rake so that the turf is settling tightly down onto the soil below.

-Sprinkle fine top soil into any gaps between the turf and brush over with a soft broom for even coverage.
+Keep sprinkling top soil into any gaps between the turfs and brush over with a soft broom.

 Finish by rolling your finished lawn with a garden roller to level the turf and bed it into the soil.